Call of Duty Gaming Community Points To 'Swatting' In Wichita Police Shooting - Slashdot

 I am going to say it (Score:2)

-Re:I am going to say it (Score:4, Insightful)
+Re:I am going to say it (Score:5, Insightful)

 I live in the UK and, I just don't hear of stuff like this happening regularly (police shooting people coming to the door) when guns are involved.
 I don't understand why it's a problem over there.